Last updated on January 28, 2023

 Canadian Highlander

 Canadian Highlander is a singleton format that shares lots of similarities with conventional EDH.
 It was first developed in (you guessed it) Canada.
-It’s been an increasingly popular format in recent years.
+It may seem like Commander without the commander at first glance, but don’t let the fact that it's a singleton format fool you.
+The largest difference is the ban list, and the next one is called the “points list.”

-The first and largest difference is the ban list.
 Canadian Highlander’s ban list is identical Vintage’s ban list except for Lurrus of the Dream-Den since there is no sideboard.
-This means that all of the Power 9 as well as infamous cards like Mind Twist and Time Walk are legal, Don’t get your hopes too high just yet; there’s a unique rule exclusive to Canadian Highlander that you’ll have to contend with.
-It’s called the “points list.”
+This means that all of the Power 9 as well as infamous cards like Mind Twist and Time Walk are legal.

 Tiny Leaders

-- All cards, including the commander, must have a mana value of three or less.
+• All cards, including the commander, must have a mana value of three or less.

-- Decks are limited to 50 cards instead of 100.
+• Decks are limited to 50 cards instead of 100.

-- Players start at 25 life instead of 40.
+• Players start at 25 life instead of 40.

-- Hand sizes are eight minus the number of cards in the command zone (seven unless you have partner commanders, in which case yours would be six).
+• Hand sizes are eight minus the number of cards in the command zone (seven unless you have partner commanders, in which case yours would be six).

-- There are no commander damage win conditions.
+• There are no commander damage win conditions.

 These rules result in a much more unique format.
 Bomb creatures like Avenger of Zendikar are out and the tiny little 0/1 plants it would otherwise make are your go-tos.
-While aggro decks are most unaffected by these rules they’re also much easier to deal with since a lot of finishers have a mana value of four or greater.
+While aggro decks are most unaffected by these rules, they’re also much easier to deal with since a lot of finishers have a mana value of four or greater.

 Commander Communities